jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **Domain hijacking**: or domain theft, is the malicious action of changing the registration of a domain name without the authorization of the owner
 - **Extranet**: a private network similar to an intranet, but typically open to external parties, such as business partners, suppliers, key customers, etc; main purpose of an extranet is to allow users to exchange data and applications, and share information
 - **Extensible Authentication Protocol (EAP)**: a framework that allows for various authentication methods to be used for secure network access, including wireless networks, by providing a standardized way to exchange authentication information between a client and an authentication server; it's not a specific authentication method itself, but a platform to support multiple methods like passwords, certificates, or smart cards depending on the chosen "EAP method."; EAP allows customized authentication security solutions
-- **East/West traffic**: network traffic that is within a data, control, or application plane; within a data center or between geo dispersed locations
+- **East/West (east-west) traffic**: network traffic that is within a data, control, or application plane; within a data center or between geo dispersed locations
 - **Email bombing**: AKA "mail-bombing" - when email itself is used as an attack mechanism by flooding a system with messages, causing a denial of service
 - **Email security**: internet email is based on SMTP, POP3, and IMAP, and is inherently insecure; email can be secured, and the methods used must be addressed in a security policy; email security solutions include using S/MIME, PGP, DKIM, SPF, DMARC, STARTTLS, and Implicit SMTPS
 - **EPP**: endpoint protection platform (EPP) is a variation of EDR; EPP focuses on four main security functions: predict, prevent, detect, and respond; EPP is the more active predict and prevent variation of the more passive EDR
 - **Evil twin**: a type of Wi-Fi attack where a malicious actor sets up a fake wireless access point (AP) that mimics a legitimate one, with the goal of tricking users into connecting to the rogue access point, allowing the attacker to intercept, monitor, and manipulate the victim’s network traffic, potentially capturing sensitive data such as login credentials, financial info, and personal communications
-- **FDDI**: Fiber Distributed Data Interface is an ANSI X3T9.5 LAN standard; 100Mbps, token-passing using fiber-optic, up to 2 kilometers
+- **FDDI**: Fiber Distributed Data Interface is an ANSI X3T9.5 LAN standard; 100 Mbps, token-passing using fiber-optic, up to 2 kilometers
-- **FCoE**: Fibre Channel over Ethernet is a lightweight encapulsation protocol without the reliable data transport of TCP
+- **FCoE**: Fibre Channel over Ethernet is a lightweight encapsulations protocol without the reliable data transport of TCP
 - **Gateway device**: a firewall or other device that sits at the edge of the network to regulate traffic and enforce rules
-- **Generic Routing Encapsulation (GRE)**: a protocol for encapsulating data packets that use one routing protocol inside the packets of another protocol; "encapsulating" means wrapping one data packet within another data packet, like putting a box inside another box; encapsulation is the addition of a header, possibly footer, to the data received by each layer from the layer above before handing it off to the layer below; the inverse action is deencapsulation; note that when using IPv4, the GRE header is inserted between the delivery and payload headers
+- **Generic Routing Encapsulation (GRE)**: a protocol for encapsulating data packets that use one routing protocol inside the packets of another protocol; "encapsulating" means wrapping one data packet within another data packet, like putting a box inside another box; encapsulation is the addition of a header, possibly footer, to the data received by each layer from the layer above before handing it off to the layer below; the inverse action is de-encapsulation; note that when using IPv4, the GRE header is inserted between the delivery and payload headers
 - **Host-based IDS (HIDS)**: monitor activity on a single system; one drawback of a HIDS is that attackers can discover and disable them (compare to NIDS)
 - **Hypervisor**: aka virtual machine monitor/manager (VMM); the virtualization component that creates, manages, and operates VMs
 - **Hypervisor Type I**: a native or bare-metal hypervisor; there is no host OS, the hypervisor installs directly onto the hardware instead of the host OS